 Additionally, offering workplace food perks such as fun, health-conscious meals provides important breaks and downtime for all team members.
 Team lunch gives everyone the opportunity to de-stress with a mid-day break, combats burnout, and ultimately is advantageous for team productivity.
 Moreover, it also gives your team one less thing to worry about preparing as they get ready for their day heading back to the office.

 Providing your team with workplace food perks is can be cost-effective when done right.
-Consider corporate meal programs offered through Ritual for Teams, which provide many advantages including:
+Consider corporate meal programs offered through Ritual for Companies, which provide many advantages including:

 Incentivization is a vital component for organizations to employ in order to create a sense of togetherness amongst all team members returning to office.
 As we move forward in the new normal, providing conditions that will assuage people’s concerns and assist with this transition is key.